emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 However, they must not equal to any keyword.

-Also, if an identifier is used for one kind of definition (label, variable, or constant), it cannot be used for definition of another kind.
+Also, if an identifier is used for one kind of definition (label, variable, constant, or macro), it cannot be used for definition of another kind.
 For example, the following code is not valid

 ```